Time-invariant Prefix Coding for LQG Control: Proofs of Technical Lemmas

 \subsection{Proof of Lemma \ref{lemm:invarexist}}

 We prove the existence of the invariant PDF using results from \cite{ito_invariant}.
-Formally speaking, we use the results of \cite{ito_invariant} to verify that Markov chain described by (\ref{eq:transitionkernel}) has an invariant measure that is equivalent to the Lebesgue measure (i.e., it has a PDF that is strictly positive).
+Formally speaking, we use the results of \cite{ito_invariant} to verify that Markov chain described by (\ref{eq:transitionpdf}) has an invariant measure that is equivalent to the Lebesgue measure (i.e., it has a PDF that is strictly positive).
 Generally speaking, when restating definitions and theorems from \cite{ito_invariant}, we will not do so in full generality but rather adapt them to the present setting.
-We begin with a definition. \begin{definition}[{\cite[Definition 5]{ito_invariant}}] A set $F\in\mathbb{B}(\mathbb{S})$ is called \textit{weakly transient} with respect to the Markov kernel (\ref{eq:transitionkernel}) if there exists a sequence of positive integers $n_{1}<n_{2}<\dots$ such that holds for $\lambda$ almost-every $({e}_{0},{d}_{0})$. \end{definition} A key result from \cite{ito_invariant} is the following. \begin{theorem}[{\cite[Theorem 5]{ito_invariant}}] There exists an invariant PDF $g_{\infty}$ satisfying (\ref{eq:invarpdfdef}) and $g_{\infty}(a,b)>0$ for all $(a,b)\in\mathbb{S}$ if and only if every weakly transient set $F$ has $\lambda(F) = 0$. \end{theorem} We prove that the invariant PDF exists by demonstrating that under the Markov model (\ref{eq:transitionkernel}), any weakly transient set must have Lebesgue measure $0$.
+We begin with a definition. \begin{definition}[{\cite[Definition 5]{ito_invariant}}] A set $F\in\mathbb{B}(\mathbb{D}^m)$ is called \textit{weakly transient} with respect to the Markov kernel $\mathbb{ P}_{\rvec{e}_{t+1},\rvec{\delta}_{t+1}|\rvec{e}_{t},\rvec{\delta}_{t}}$ if there exists a sequence of positive integers $n_{1}<n_{2}<\dots$ such that holds for $\lambda$ almost-every $({e}_{0},{\delta}_{0})$. \end{definition} A key result from \cite{ito_invariant} is the following. \begin{theorem}[{\cite[Theorem 5]{ito_invariant}}] There exists an invariant PDF $g_{\mathrm{inv}}$ satisfying (\ref{eq:invarpdfdef}) and\\ $g_{\mathrm{inv}}(a,b)>0$ for all $(a,b)\in\mathbb{D}^{m}$ if and only if every weakly transient set $F$ has $\lambda(F) = 0$. \end{theorem} We prove that the invariant PDF exists by demonstrating that under the Markov model (\ref{eq:transitionpdf}), any weakly transient set must have Lebesgue measure $0$.
 Recall from the discussion in Section \ref{ssec:dithquant_key} that the reconstruction at time $t$ is given by and the reconstruction error is then $\rs{v}_{t}=\rs{\tilde{q}}_t-C\rs{e}_{t}$.
-We have the following \begin{lemma} For all $n\ge 1$ we have where $M$ was defined in (\ref{eq:MfuncDef}), and by convention $\rs{v}_{1}^{z}=\emptyset$ if $z \le 0$, $\sigma_1^2 = W$, and $\mu_1= M(e_0,d_0)$. \end{lemma} \begin{proof} The proof follows from induction on $n$.
-The base case for $n=1$ is readily established from (\ref{eq:transitionpdf}) after marginalizing over $\rs{d}_{1}$.
-Assume the formula (\ref{eq:normalStepFormula}) holds for $n=k-1$.
-We demonstrate that it must hold for $n=k$.
-We have
+Recall $R= (A-LC)$, and that $\meig(R)<1$.
+The first lemma derives the functional form of a particular conditional PDF that will arise in future calculations. \begin{lemma} Let and